CHTJonas/httkey-server/README.md

 * If a file exists but the requests method is not `GET` then we should serve a `405` error page.
 * If a file does not exist then we should serve a `404` error page.

 It's expected that httkey will be run behind a reverse proxy such as nginx which will take care of the TLS termination.
 As such, URLs are often handled internally as `http` rather than `https` however this makes no practical difference.
+Port numbers also have no bearing on the overall hashing.

 ## Build